Find the perfect hotel in ...

 • Miraflores is an upscale residential and shopping district, to the south of Lima's historic downtown.
 Many boutique and business hotels here.
 San Isidro nearby is the heart of Lima's business district.

-• Barranco is Lima's hip district with street art, main square (plaza de armas), beach, and nightlife.
+• Barranco is Lima's chic beachside district with artsy cafes and nightlife.
 Visit the Jade Rivera Museum, Pedro De Osma Museum, or Mario Testino Museum (MATE).
-"The Bridge Of Sighs" is a romantic walkway with sweeping views of ocean, shaded by flowering trees.
+"The Bridge Of Sighs" is a romantic walkway with ocean views, shaded by flowering trees.

-• Cusco (meaning "belly button" in Quechua) was the center of the Incan universe.
-After 300 years, it was conquered by the Spanish in the 16th century.
-Today it is a UNESCO heritage city with museums, folk culture, and 400,000 residents.
+• Cusco (meaning "belly button" in Quechua) was the center of the Incan universe for 300 years.
+Conquered by the Spanish in the 16th century, today it is a UNESCO heritage city with museums, folk culture, and 400,000 residents.